Legacy Effects, Now Using Carbon 3D Printers For Projects Including Terminator Genisys

 Carbon3D broke onto the scene earlier this year, and surprised us all with their new CLIP, rapid 3D printing technology.
 Their Continuous Liquid Interface Production (CLIP) technology harnesses light and oxygen’s power to cure a photosensitive resin; instead of printing layer by layer, the build process is truly 3 dimensional, with oxygen turning the mechanical production technique into a fast-paced photochemical process.
-Not only has the CLIP process already made great waves in the 3D printing industry, but Los Angeles based special effects production company, Legacy Effects, has started using Carbon3D printers for some of its productions.
+Not only has the CLIP process already made great waves in the 3D printing industry, but Los Angeles based special effects production company, CLIP allows us to do what we do best: focus on art.
+I can let my creative hands work where they deserve to be creatively.
+That’s huge.
+I’d rather use my talent in areas where they’re off exploring rather than going back and cleaning up prototypes.
+Legacy Effects, has started using Carbon3D printers for some of its productions.

 One way to understand how game-changing Carbon3D’s unique technology is, think of the CLIP process as harnessing UV light and oxygen to “grow” (as opposed to layering) polymer parts anywhere from 25 to 100 times faster than leading 3D printing technologies.
 In addition to speed is the quality of the prints.
 Carbon3D’s claim that CLIP can produce 3D-printed objects with smoother surface and structural integrities is validated, as a major company, Legacy Effects, who had used Stratasys’ polyjet 3D printers for years, has now begun using Carbon3D’s printers, despite the machines not yet being available to the public.